nick-keller/lodasync/README.md

 const getAuthorizedUsers = flowAsync( mapAsync(getUser),
-  filterAsync(isAuthorized)
+  filterAsync(isAuthorized),
 )

 const authorizedUsers = await getAuthorizedUsers(getUserIds())
 ```

 ## getAsync(path, object)
-Works like `getOrAsync` with `undefined` as its `defaultValue`.

-## getOrAsync(defaultValue, path, object)
 Gets the value at `path` of `object`.
-If the resolved value is undefined, the defaultValue is returned in its place.

 ### Arguments
-- `defaultValue`\
-  The value returned for `undefined` resolved values.
 - `path`\
   An array of keys, or a string that should be split on dots.
+  When its a string, `path` does not support the array notation `[index]`,
+  use the dot notation instead `.index`
 - `object`\
   The object from which to get the property.